jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_2B/more_minimal_principal.rst.txt

-In other words, we hand in a Cartan Class, a real form and rational vector and we obtain all the parameters with that infinitesimal character coming from that Cartan.
+In other words, we hand in a Cartan Class, a real form and rational vector and we obtain all the parameters with that infinitesimal character coming from that Cartan subgroup.
 First we need a different syntax to define our Cartan class.
 Note that above we picked a Cartan class associated to a parameter ``p``.
-Here we want to take a particular Cartan class, for example Cartan number 1 in the list of Cartan classes for :math:`G`::
+Here we want to take a particular Cartan class, for example Cartan subgroup number 1 in the list of Cartan classes for :math:`G`::

    atlas> G:=Sp(4,R)